imanghafoori1/laravel-MasterPass/README.md

 Both of the options will work just fine.

-- If master password can't be read from the `config/master_password.php` file, this package will be totally disabled and will do nothing.
+- If the master password can't be read from the `config/master_password.php` file, this package will be totally disabled and will do nothing.

-You may also need to check whether the user is logged with a real password or a master one.
+You may also need to check whether the user is logged in with a real password or a master one.

 ```php